-The following is a list of the Bhutan foods that one must not miss out on their trip to this Himalayan Kingdom:
+The following is a list of the Bhutanese Food that one must not miss out on their trip to this Himalayan Kingdom:

 1. Ema Datshi - Stew made of Chillies and Cheese'Datshi' in the Bhutanese language of Dzongkha means 'cheese', which is what they use in a number of dishes, the most popular being Ema Datshi which is like a stew made from chillies and cheese ('Ema' means chillies) and might prove to be too spicy for some.
 Being the national dish of Bhutan, it is unarguably the most popular dish in the country, and any discussion about Bhutanese food cannot go without the mention of Ema Datshi.